 Senior partner: Kathleen Russ

-What we do: Our business comprises the following main practice areas: Our business comprises the following main practice areas: commercial, IP and technology; competition; corporate M&A and equity capital markets; derivatives and structured products; dispute resolution; employment; finance; financial services and markets; investment funds; incentives and remuneration; operational risk and environment; pensions; private equity and financial sponsors; real estate; tax.
+What we do: Our business comprises the following main practice areas: commercial, IP and technology, competition, corporate M&A and ECM, dispute resolution, derivatives and structured products, employment, finance, financial services and markets, funds, incentives and remuneration, operational risk and environment, pensions, private equity and financial sponsors, real estate, regulatory investigations and tax.

-Perks: Private medical and permanent health insurance, life assurance, health screening programme, onsite physiotherapy, dental insurance, pension scheme, cycle to work scheme, subsidised café/restaurant, subsidised gym membership and season ticket loan.
+Perks: Benefits include private medical and permanent health insurance, life assurance, health screening programme, onsite physiotherapy, dental insurance, pension scheme, Cycle to Work scheme, subsidised café/restaurant, subsidised gym membership and season ticket loan.

 Sponsorship: GDL and LPC fees; London maintenance grant of £8,500.

-We have developed partnerships with other external networks and organisations aimed at promoting a culture of inclusion and mutual respect in industry and in the wider community, including: City Parents, Educating Matters, Stonewall, The Women’s Sport Trust, InterLaw, myGwork, City Horizons, Aspiring Solicitors, Rare Recruitment, and JustLikeUs.
+We have developed partnerships with other external networks and organisations aimed at promoting a culture of inclusion and mutual respect in industry and in the wider community, including; Stonewall, myGwork, City Solicitors Horizons, Aspiring Solicitors, Rare Recruitment and JustLikeUs.